 It is my pleasure and honor to greet you as Principal of Mount View High School.
+I’m energized to launch into the 2023-2024 school year, my second with RSU 3.

 I come to Mount View after 24 years as a high school Social Studies teacher, Gifted and Talented Program Coordinator, Cross Country and Track coach, Drama Director, and Teacher Mentor at Camden Hills Regional High School.
 I am thrilled to join the RSU 3 community, which feels like a perfect fit.